 Christianne Bélanger is one of Canada’s most up-and-coming mezzo-sopranos singing internationally.
 After completing her Masters in Music and an Artist Diploma at the Université de Montréal, she made her professional debut as the Mother (The consul - Menotti) at Opéra de Montréal.
 She was a member of the Académie at Opéra-Comique de Paris in 2013-14, where she performed in Lecocq’s Ali Baba as the hilarious Zobéide.
 In 2014, she premiered the iconic role of Carmen with conductor Jacques Lacombe, to critical acclaim.

 Christianne performs chamber music as much as possible.
 She premiered the song cycle Sept Facéties op.86 by Canadian composer Richard Gibson commissioned for her and pianist Pierre-André Doucet.
-She has toured “An der Donau”, a water-themed recital with pianist Carl Philippe Gionet, in Germany and Canada.
+She created and sang »An der Donau«, a water-themed recital with pianist Carl Philippe Gionet, many times in Germany and Canada.
 She collaborates regularly with the Ensemble Katcor, where they perform opera arias and art song arranged for mezzo-soprano and horn quartet.
-In 2015 she toured China in a duet recital with soprano Suzanne Rigden and pianist Richard Coburn.
+In 2015, she toured China in a duet recital with soprano Suzanne Rigden and pianist Richard Coburn.

 This biography is not for reproduction.

 Nicolas Frienenberger, May 2014

 »Christianne Bélanger’s Zobéïde is irresistible!
 In this bantering role of unbridled enthusiasm, the Canadian Mezzo deploys a comical talent that one had not suspected, colouring certain lines with her delicious accent.
 The voice is long and very well driven, technically assured and the performer makes her arias seem completely effortless.«